UniqueNetwork/unique_docs/docs/tutorials/minting/customizable-nfts.md

 ![Upload](./images/upload.png)

-This script will pack all the images into a zip archive and save it as data/archive.zip.
-Then it will upload it to IPFS.
-Ensure all your files are successfully uploaded by visiting the link provided in the console output.

 > ✏️ In the `config.js` file, fill in the `fileUrl` set provided link.

 ### 6.2 Create a collection

-We have set the collection metadata in the previous steps.
-Double-check that the name, description, and symbol fields are filled in `config.js`.
-Afterward, execute the script.

 ```sh:no-line-numbers
 node 2-create-collection.js